Haroenv/ideas/index.md

 * emojifier, get a list of words used with emoji, sprice up any text
 * running app that compares with historical olympic data [olympic-runner](/olympic-runner)
 * mobile data and aHealth complications
+* github api way to edit this list as `contenteditable`

 All these ideas are free of charge, but I'd appreciate it if you let me know that it became reality.